Greek Street bridge replacement

 Over Easter 2025, we will be carrying out work to the railway to prepare for the major work.
 There will be changes to train services during the Easter bank holiday.

-In August 2025, we need to close the railway in Stockport for 21 days.
+From 2 – 23 August, the railway will be closed through Stockport.
 During this time, we will remove the old bridge and install the new one.

 We are working closely with our train operating partners and Transport for Greater Manchester (TfGM).
 We aim to clearly explain alternative transport options and will share more information as soon as possible.